Categorification via blocks of modular representations for sl(n): Construction of the categorification

-The fact that $\overline{T}$ descends to an endomorphism $T \in \text{End}(E^2)$ follows from the argument used in \cite[Lemma~7.21]{cr}, as does the third condition in Definition \ref{strongsl2}.
-The first, second and fourth conditions (from \cite[Definition~5.21]{cr}) that we have to check are self-evident.
+The fact that $\overline{T}$ descends to an endomorphism $T \in \text{End}(E^2)$ follows \cite[Lemma~7.21]{cr}, as does the third condition in Definition \ref{strongsl2}.
+The first, second and fourth conditions \cite[Definition~5.21]{cr} that we have to check are self-evident.
 This completes the proof. \end{proof}

-\begin{remark} In Bernstein-Frenkel-Khovanov's categorification, one has an explicit identification between the Grothendieck groups of the categories involved, and the weight spaces that they categorify.
-The classes of the Verma modules correspond to the standard basis in these weight spaces.
-However, in our setting, we do not have an explicit identification, but only the identification coming from our $\mathfrak{sl}_2$-categorification.
-The baby Verma modules all have the same class in the Grothendieck group, while the set of all Weyl modules lying in a single block do not constitute a basis either (since there are infinitely many of them); so it is not clear which modules categorify the standard basis.
-The classes of irreducible objects are discussed in Section~\ref{IrrObj}.\end{remark}